 The pros of a glass greenhouse

 The most important job of the cover of your greenhouse is transmitting light.
 Single layer glazings generally transmit 90 percent and double-layer glazings about 80 percent of light, no matter whether it is plastic or glass.
-So far, not a big difference between plastic and glass… But other factors play an important role in the transmittance of light too, for example the location of the greenhouse and the orientation to the sun.
-An advantage of glass greenhouses is that glass is very durable and will keep its quality, whereas plastic can fade or yellow and transmit over 10 percent less light over the years.
+So far, not a big difference between the both of them… But other factors play an important role in the transmittance of light too, for example the location of the greenhouse and the orientation to the sun.

 - Durability – maintenance